Read Time: 4 mins

 What does a ‘win’ look like in your janitorial business?

-Off the top of your head you might be thinking things like:
+You might be thinking things like:

 - Winning a bid over your competition

-- Hitting a milestone like 20 years in business.
+- Hitting a milestone like 20 years in business

 It’s important to celebrate big accomplishments like this because it unites everyone around achieving common goals.